ArcaneCircle/super-bunny/README.md

-# Super Bunny Strikes Back: Webxdc Port
+# Super Bunny Strikes Back

 Take Kitty on a quest to find Bunny lost!
 Journey through dark forests and snowy meadows,